pettsol/LabeledHomomorphicControl/readme.md

 ***********************************************************

-This repository contains code for encrypted PID controllers implemented with labeled homomorphic encryption, the Joye- Libert Cryptosystem, and the HC-128 stream cipher.
+This repository contains code for encrypted PID controllers implemented with labeled homomorphic encryption, the Joye-Libert Cryptosystem, and the HC-128 stream cipher.

-The implementations of HC-128, Joye-Libert, and labeled homomorphic encryption has been taken from the CryptoToolbox repository: https://github.com/pettsol/CryptoToolbox
+The implementations of HC-128, Joye-Libert, and labeled homomorphic encryption have been taken from the CryptoToolbox repository: https://github.com/pettsol/CryptoToolbox

 The implementation requires the GNU Multiple Integer Precision